SenseNet/docs.sensenet.com/content/guides/search/03-command-palette.md

 metaDescription: This article gives a brief overview about the usage of the Command Palette on the Admin UI.
 ---

 The Command Palette is a flexible tool that allows you to execute operations like navigation, searching or custom actions by simply searching and selecting them.
-You can activate it with the **>\_** icon, the **CTRL+P** or **CTRL+SHIT+P** (custom action mode).
+You can activate it with the search icon or with **CTRL+P** keyboard shortcut.

 ## Navigation between pages

 You can navigate between the pages by simply typing a name of a page or the page description.
 The available pages are:

 - Personal Settings
 - Content